chrisquince/DESMAN/README.md

 8. Selected_variants.csv: Variants used for strain calling if filtering applied.

-9. fit.txt: Statistics evaluating fit as number of haplotypes, number of non-degenerate haplotypes inferred, mean posterior deviance (-2.0*Log likelihood)
+9. fit.txt: Statistics evaluating fit as number of haplotypes, number of non-degenerate haplotypes inferred, log maximum posterior probability, mean posterior deviance (-2.0*Log likelihood)

-10. fitF.txt: Statistics evaluating fit of assigned haplotypes (not in random subsample) as number of haplotypes, number of non-degenerate haplotypes inferred, mean posterior deviance (-2.0*Log likelihood)
+10. fitF.txt: Statistics evaluating fit of assigned haplotypes (not in random subsample) as number of haplotypes, number of non-degenerate haplotypes inferred, log maximum posterior probability, mean posterior deviance (-2.0*Log likelihood).
+Only generated if -r option used.

 <a name="complete_example"></a>